jawad1505/aws-solution-architect/Databases/Readme.md

 ## 1. RDS
 * You cant ssh into RDS
 * RDS is not serverless, aurora serverless is serverless
+* Backups:
+  * Auto backups are enabled by default
+  * back data is stored in S3
+  * if RDS is of 20 GB back up will be of 20 GB
+* Snapshots:
+  * Are done manually
+  * stored even after you delete the original RDS instance

+  > Whenever you retore a Restored backup or manual snapshot, the restored version will be a new RDS instance with new DNS end point

 ### RDS Two features

   1. Multi AZ - for Disaster Recovery